Did you sell a House or Trade in stocks in the past year?

 Assets with holding periods less than those given above are classified as Short term capital assets.

-The value of the capital gain is determined by subtracting the indexed cost of acquisition from the cost of the capital asset.
+The value of the capital gain is determined by subtracting the cost of acquisition (and cost of improvement, if any) from the sale consideration of the capital asset.

 Section 89(1) allows salary arrears or advances to be relieved of current tax rates (which may have risen since the income was earned) when being assessed for tax returns in the relevant Assessment Year.